-Good White chapter is here: http://www.palgrave.com/PDFs/0333915658.Pdf

-- S. Hall (1998) 'The Great Moving Nowhere Show', Marxism Today.
-New Labour is a continuation of Thatcherism. - http://www.sussex.ac.uk/Users/ssfa2/hallnowhere.pdf - C. Pierson Hard Choices: social democracy in the 21st century, 2001, see ch 4 on globalisation and how it undermines social democracy, ch 5 on demographic change and social democracy, and ch 6 on the future of social democracy. - A. Callinicos Against the Third Way: an anti-capitalist critique, brief 2001 book, Trotskyist explains why he is against the third way and why a workers' revolution is the alternative. - C. Pierson Socialism After Communism, 1995, ch 1 on social democracy's declining class basis and & ch 2 on problems in its political economy. - A. Seldon ed The Blair Effect, 2001, covers range of areas.
-There is a 2001-5 edition jointly edited with Kavanagh. - S. Ludlam and M. Smith eds Governing as New Labour, 2004, and New Labour in Government, 2001, collections cover range of areas and comparisons with European social democratic parties. - D. Coates and P. Lawler eds New Labour in Power, 2000 collection, on different policy areas and comparisons with the US Democrats and European social democracy. - Wolfgang Merkel et al, Social Democracy in Power, 2007, comparative study of whether social democratic parties have managed to stay social democratic. - A. Giddens The Third Way (1998), The Third Way and its Critics (2000), The Global Third Way Debate (ed 2001) and Where Now for New Labour?
+S. Hall (1998) 'The Great Moving Nowhere Show', Marxism Today.
+New Labour is a continuation of Thatcherism.
+See Amiel and Melburn Trust website for back issues of Marxism Today.

+Tony Judt, III Fares the Land, 2011, readable and concise overview of the fate of social democracy since 1945 and the case for it now.
+See also his earlier article 'What is Living and What is Dead in Social Democracy?'
+New York Review, 2009.

+C. Pierson Hard Choices: social democracy in the 21st century, 2001, see ch 4 on globalisation and how it undermines social democracy, ch 5 on demographic change and social democracy, and ch 6 on the future of social democracy.

+A. Callinicos Against the Third Way: an anti-capitalist critique, brief 2001 book, Trotskyist explains why he is against the third way and why a workers' revolution is the alternative.

+C. Pierson Socialism After Communism, 1995, ch 1 on social democracy's declining class basis and & ch 2 on problems in its political economy.

+A. Seldon ed The Blair Effect, 2001, covers range of areas.
+There is a 2001-5 edition jointly edited with Kavanagh.

+S. Ludlam and M. Smith eds Governing as New Labour, 2004, and New Labour in Government, 2001, collections cover range of areas and comparisons with European social democratic parties.

+D. Coates and P. Lawler eds New Labour in Power, 2000 collection, on different policy areas and comparisons with the US Democrats and European social democracy.

+Wolfgang Merkel et al, Social Democracy in Power, 2007, comparative study of whether social democratic parties have managed to stay social democratic.

+A. Giddens The Third Way (1998), The Third Way and its Critics (2000), The Global Third Way Debate (ed 2001) and Where Now for New Labour?
 (2002) sociologist Blair supporter gives his version of the third way.
-Also Over to You Mr Brown (2007). - T. Blair The Third Way, Fabian society pamphlet sets out what Blair thinks the 'third way' means.
-See also his New Britain collection of speeches. - G. Kelly (ed) The New European Left, outlines of what is going on in other European social democratic parties.
+Also Over to You Mr Brown (2007).
+T. Blair The Third Way, Fabian society pamphlet sets out what Blair thinks the 'third way' means.
+See also his New Britain collection of speeches.

+G. Kelly (ed) The New European Left, outline of what is going on in other European social democratic parties.

+The centre-left Policy Network think-tank have a good site on European social democratic thinking.
-Marxism Today 1998 one-off issue criticising New Labour for being too Thatcherite, conservative, authoritarian, etc.

-Marxism Today's are archived here:
+Marxism Today 1998 one-off issue criticising New Labour for being too Thatcherite, conservative, authoritarian, etc. Marxism Today's are archived at amielmelburn.org.uk